 Liberty of the Seas (2007)

 Each Freedom Class ship offers something unique that cannot be found on another.
-Freedom, for instance, has a resort-style pool deck, while Liberty of the Seas has the tidal wave, the only boomerang-style water slide in the fleet.
+Freedom, for instance, has a resort-style pool deck, while Liberty of the Seas has the Tidal Wave, one of the only boomerang-style waterslides in the fleet.

-Unfortunately, Liberty of the Seas did not get her dry dock upgrades as originally scheduled in 2020.
-She did, however, receive some enhancements in 2016 that added a collection of water slides, including the first-ever boomerang-style slide at sea, Tidal Wave, and Splashaway Bay.
+Unfortunately, Liberty of the Seas did not get its dry dock upgrades as originally scheduled in 2020.
+She did, however, receive some enhancements in 2016 that added a collection of water slides.

 Independence of the Seas (2008)